codedfilepile/codedfilepile/README.md

 - 🔭 I’m currently working on my skills.
 - 🌱 I’m currently doing full stack development.
 - 🤔 I’m looking forward for more contribution in 2022.
-- 📫 How to reach me: [LinkedIn - @jatinsohlot](https://www.linkedin.com/in/jatin-sohlot)
+- 📫 How to reach me: [LinkedIn - @Jatin Sohlot](https://www.linkedin.com/in/jatin-sohlot)
 - 🌱 I’m active on leetcode too.
 - 🤔 I’m looking forward for developing cutting edge websites.